golang/go/gopls/doc/workspace.md

 ### Multiple modules

-As of Jan 2020, if you are working with multiple modules, you will need to create a "workspace folder" for each module.
+As of Jan 2021, if you are working with multiple modules or nested modules, you will need to create a "workspace folder" for each module.
 This means that each module has its own scope, and features will not work across modules.
 We are currently working on addressing this limitation--see details about [experimental workspace module mode](#experimental-workspace-module-mode) below.